Schools canceled, delayed as arctic blast brings lowland snow to western Washington

-Dozens of schools canceled or delayed class for Monday including Seattle, Everett, Skykomish, Granite Falls, and Sultan school districts.
+Over 150 schools canceled or delayed class Monday including Seattle, Everett, Skykomish, Granite Falls, and Sultan school districts.

-The NWS issued a winter weather advisory for the Seattle metro areas in effect through the Monday morning commute.
+The NWS issued a winter weather advisory for the Seattle metro areas in effect until 10 p.m.
+Monday.

 Gusty winds from the Fraser River Valley brought chilling temperatures and snow into Washington state.
 The blast may bring the coldest temperatures western Washington has felt in years.